Three things that delay IBS recovery & what to do about them

 And what happens?

 Yes, the expected pain arrives and gets worse.
-The expected diarrhoea or constipation, the expected urgency, the sweats and other symptoms, the cramping and bloating, along with other symptoms, are all expected, and sure enough, they arrive.
-This creates a circle of negativity in time.
+The expected symptoms include diarrhoea or constipation, urgency, sweats, and other symptoms, as well as cramping and bloating, which are all expected and arrive as anticipated.
+This creates a circle of negativity over time.
 The expectation deepens the symptoms, and the symptoms reinforce your negative expectations.

 The ever-decreasing spiral has begun!

-You have to change the expectation, but you can’t do that because it's unlikely you have the emotional energy to feel better now.
+You need to change your expectations, but you can’t do that because it's unlikely you have the emotional energy to feel better now.

-Have you experienced times when you have had an easy day physically, and you still find you are so tired that all you want is to get to bed and rest?
+You might have experienced times when you have had an easy day physically, yet still feel so tired that all you want is to get to bed and rest.
 If so, that is an indication that your emotional energies are running low, so let’s understand emotional energy levels.

 Emotional energy often takes a little time to drain.
-It's like stabbing the flabby bit below the knot of a balloon; there is no big bang, just a gentle yet steady emotional deflation.
+It's like stabbing the flabby bit below the knot of an inflated balloon; there is no big bang, just a gentle yet steady emotional deflation.

 I have seen this so often in my 39 years in hypnotherapy practice.
-The emotional and physical deflation has been ongoing in the person’s life for some considerable time before I meet them, or they begin working with the IBS Audio Program 100.
+The emotional and physical deflation has been ongoing in my patients' or clients' lives for some considerable time before I meet them, or they begin working with the IBS Audio Program 100.

 The symptoms and the emotional and physical energy used in managing IBS are draining.
 Life is difficult enough without having to deal with IBS, and yet you have to keep going.
 And you do.